 EMU Theatre Updates and Vaccine Requirements

 It has been a while, and we have missed you all!
-EMU Theatre is thrilled to announce that our 2021-2022 season is returning to live performance!
+EMU Theatre is thrilled that our 2021-2022 season is returning to live performance!
 As we move forward, we ask that you forgive any inconvenience while we navigate creating theatre in the world of COVID.
-As per university mandate, masks will be required for all who attend EMU Theatre productions.
-Additionally, social distance protocols will be in place; thus, house capacity will be limited.
 As updated information is received, it will be shared here and on our social media.
 Our current season can be found here.
 If you have any questions or would like more information about EMU Theatre, please contact Pam Cardell at [email protected] or leave a message at 734.487.1220 and we will respond as soon as possible.

 Covid protocol for audiences attending EMU Theatre productions:

 - MASKS ARE A MUST: Everyone attending an EMU Theatre event must wear a mask that covers their nose and mouth while in the building.
 If you need a mask, please see a house manager.

 - SOCIAL DISTANCING: We ask that patrons maintain a minimum of 3 feet of social distancing while in attendance.
 Once inside the theatre we will be distancing by leaving an empty seat between parties.

 - VACCINATIONS & TESTING: While vaccinations are not currently required for audiences, we strongly encourage Covid vaccinations and/or testing before attending any public event.

 - SICK?
 STAY HOME: If you aren't feeling well or are exhibiting any Covid symptoms, we ask that you do not attend a performance.
 Refunds and exchanges will be available for those unable to attend.

 Vaccination requirements for students participating in EMU Theatre: